 They lead us to the entrance of the complex and give a small introduction about the place.
 Initially a retirement villa for shogun Ashikaga Yoshimitsu, it became a temple of Zen after his death.
 The building’s name comes from the gold leaf that covers its top two floors, employed to purify any negative feelings towards death.
 That morning, as the sun shines on its walls, the temple irradiates a golden aura contrasting with the surrounding deep green landscape.

 The Kyōko-chi — or mirror pond — surrounding the temple follows the zen typology, depicting Japanese tales through rocks compositions and plants.

-Kyoto might have the reputation of a snooty enclave but their residents are kind and helpful.
+Kyoto might have the reputation of a snooty enclave, but their residents are kind and helpful.
 From the old Japanese tourist that, through sign language, explained Chion-in temple was a location for the film The Last Samurai, to the shrine maiden that recommended us a centuries-old soba house for dinner.
-Their attention and curiosity towards tourists is endearing.
+Their attention and curiosity towards tourists are endearing.

 Stay gold, Kyoto.